bpomie/bpomie.github.io/_pages/about.md

 If you would like to learn more or collaborate, please do get in touch!

 <i>Short bio</i>.
-I am currently a postdoctoral scientist at <a href="https://cdc.ceu.edu/">CEU Cognitive Development Center</a>, where I work with Gergely Csibra.
+I am currently an assistant professor at

+#<a href="https://cdc.ceu.edu/">CEU Cognitive Development Center</a>, where I work with Gergely Csibra.
 Previously, I was a postdoctoral fellow with Agnes Kovacs and Erno Teglas.
 I completed my PhD in developmental cognitive neuroscience at <a href="http://cbcd.bbk.ac.uk/"> Centre for Brain and Cognitive Development</a> at Birkbeck, University of London under the supervision of <b><a href = ""> Teodora Gliga</a></b>.
 My dissertation looked at the interactions between word learning and concepts during the first year of life.